PROFINET growth continues to accelerate year over year across all industry verticals. Read about the technology below that fuels this success.

 §1.3 – Fieldbus: What & Why

 The advantages of fieldbus include its ability to connect multiple devices over a single cable or ‘bus’.
-This factor alone – experience has shown – can cut design, engineering, commissioning and maintenance costs by up to 40%.
+This factor alone can cut design, engineering, commissioning, and maintenance costs by up to 40%.
 The greater accuracy of ‘digital’ also means big improvements in production speeds and quality, while better diagnostics allow fieldbus-connected production lines to benefit from advanced asset management techniques.
-Fieldbus can also deliver the real-time performance demanded by automation today.
+Fieldbus can also deliver the real-time performance demanded by current automation environments.

 PROFIBUS, the world’s most widely used fieldbus, was introduced in 1989 and is standardized under IEC61158.
 It is supported by more than 1400 equipment vendors around the world.
 The single standardized approach means users have a wide choice of vendors and products, factors that encourage higher performance and lower costs.
 A fieldbus-enabled plant also delivers more and better data to supervisory systems, to support improved management strategies across the enterprise.